 Peanut Butter Maple Rugelach

-“Rugelach, other spellings: rugelakh, rugulach, rugalach, ruggalach, rogelach, rugalah, rugulah, rugala, roogala, is a Jewish pastry of Ashkenazic origin.
-It is very popular in Israel, commonly found in most cafes and bakeries.”
-(Wikipedia).
-This delightful pastry is light and crunchy and wonderfully flakey.
+While this is not your traditional rugelach, this delightful pastry is light and crunchy and wonderfully flakey.
 Maple and chocolate come together to marry into a tasty dessert with a touch of extra crunch provided by the chopped nuts.
-You’ll definitely want to consider making a double batch, I can almost guarantee the first one will be gone in no time!

 For the dough: